I remember being bullied as a child for being overweight.

 Through my experiences with workplace bullying, I have learned that there are right and wrong ways to handle it.
-If you are dealing with being bullied at work, here are seven practical and actionable tips that may help you deal with it.
+If you are dealing with being bullied at work, here are six practical and actionable tips that may help you deal with it.

 1. Don’t Blame Yourself

 I struggled a lot with self-blame when I was being bullied at work.
 I would beat myself up for making mistakes, or being new and asking too many questions.